Join the conversation online

-Creative Spaces aims to facilitate solution-focused national dialogue and collaborations to enable health systems interventions to prevent or reduce ethnic inequalities and multiple disadvantages experienced by people with severe mental illnesses.
+Creative Spaces aims to facilitate solution-focused dialogue and collaborations to enable health systems interventions to prevent or reduce ethnic inequalities and multiple disadvantages experienced by people with severe mental illnesses.
 This approach enables us to respond to longstanding concerns and issues in new ways by placing lived experience narratives at the heart of our discussions, policies and strategies and using inclusive creative methods.

-As a safe space, it aims to bring together people from different constituencies with and without different types and levels of power and resources, to make possible an honest and open exploration of the challenges and constraints, and to harmonise the purpose of future actions.
+Creative Spaces generates alliances, builds relationships with different partners and brings together people from different constituencies within a space that facilitates honest and open exploration of the challenges and constraints, and to harmonise the purpose of co-created workable actions across the whole system.

-Creative Spaces works with the local history and experiences and engages service user and carer organisations, NGOs, commissioners, academics, voluntary organisations, activists, community groups, public bodies and other interested parties.
+It works with the local legacy and experiences, and engages service user and carer organisations, NGOs, commissioners, academics, voluntary organisations, activists, community groups, public bodies and other interested parties.
 This includes informal and formal sectors, embracing social and cultural assests in the community.
 This helps to deliver identified solutions by electively sharing risk, but also keeping any actions close to the real experiences of the beneficiaries and their concerns.

 Creative Spaces currently operates from two sites: Leeds and Manchester, and has built constructive alliances in Birmingham, especially with the voluntary sector and community groups and activists.

 Partners: Leeds Health and Wellbeing Board, Leeds CCG, Leeds City Council, Leeds and York Partnership NHS Foundation Trust, Inspire North, Forum Central, Leeds Gate and Touchstone Housing.